jeremysklarsky/t1-overview/readme.md

 In these simple examples, the T1View does not need a `render()` function explicitly defined because the parent class defines it for us.
 In our Backbone views we _always_ override the default `render()` function.

 #### Serialize
 The T1View default `render()` function will be looking for a `serialize()` function in your view.
 In Backbone views, you typically need to define variables for your templates at the moment the template is either compiled or rendered to the DOM. `serialize()` is T1's way of handling this.
-A render function using Hogan might look like this:
+A render function using Hogan might look like this
 ```javascript
 $(this.el).html(this.compiledTemplate.render({
   model: '{{model}}',